Khokana: Jitapur Mandap

 Jitapur mandap, also known in local language as ‘Gaa-cha’ is a public rest house located in the Kwe-lachi square where major social activities like cultural processions and religious performances are observed.
 Jitapur mandap is one of the major landmark where the ‘khat’ of the Rudrayani is rested during the Rudrayani jatra.
 The mandap was completely destroyed during the 2015 Nepal earthquake and was reconstructed in its present shape by Chiri Maya Maharjan (Daughter of Khokana), Kathamandu.

 Sikali (Sikali) Temple

-The temple lies outside the main settlement towards the south at about 30 minutes' walk from Rudrayani temple.
+The temple lies outside the main settlement towards the south at about a 30-minute walk from Rudrayani temple.
 The temple is located at an isolated area.
 The original history of Sikhli related with Rudrayani goddess.
-Goddess was migrated to khokana in satya yug (more than 1000 years ago) due to migration of pachali's people.
+Goddess was migrated to khokana in satya yug (more than 30000 years ago) due to migration of pachali's people.

 Pachali's people migrated to khokana to learn some knowledge from Sikha Buddha.
 Sikha Buddha is commonly known as Shree Khanda Bhawani.
-Due to Sikha Buddha the sikali is named from him.
+Due to Sikha Buddha the sikali is named after him.
+Where ' Si' is derived from Sikha Buddha.
+Where 'si' means biggest among all.
+Where ' kali' means the dangerous form of goddess Rudrayani.
+So that's why it is called Sikali.
+The Mother goddess of all.